Joseph-Sailor-Usher/UMKC-XR-Summer-Camp/README.md

 ## Learning Approach

-Our camp uses the latest teaching methods and research in XR education, focusing on:

 1. **Project-Based Learning:** Hands-on projects to apply theoretical knowledge.
 2. **Collaborative Learning:** Group activities and sharing sessions to enhance peer learning.
 3. **Adaptive Learning:** Customized assignments and tasks based on individual progress and interest.
 4. **Reflective Practice:** Encouraging students to reflect on their experiences and learning process.

 We aim to create an engaging and supportive environment where students can explore, create, and innovate in the field of XR technology.

----

-For any questions or additional information, feel free to contact the camp organizers at [email@example.com].

-Let's make this summer a memorable and transformative experience in the world of XR!